 See the Mental Health information for people in home isolation fact sheet (PDF 325KB) for more information and support on the mental health impacts of COVID-19 for people in home isolation.

-Finishing your isolation period
+Finishing your self-isolation/self-quarantine period

 You do not need to get a medical clearance certificate to return to work, school or childcare.

 If you are in self-isolation because you have had a COVID-19 test, you can leave self-isolation once you receive a negative result, however you should avoid contact with others while you are unwell.